 Builders: Community of Takara, North Efate, Vanuatu

-Vanuatu School, Takara, North Efate by Kaunitz Yeung Architecture in Vanuatu won the WA Award Cycle 14.
+Vanuatu School, Takara, North Efate by david kaunitz in Vanuatu won the WA Award Cycle 14.
 Please find below the WA Award poster for this project.

 Downloaded 250 times.